shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 News
 ======
 - 2025.02: One paper is accpted by IEEE TSMC-S.
-- 2025.01: I served as an Area Chair for IJCNN 2025.
+- 2025.01: I serve as an Area Chair for IJCNN 2025.
-- 2024.12: I was Selected for the Pujiang Project of the Shanghai Magnolia Talent Program.
+- 2024.12: I am Selected for the Pujiang Project of the Shanghai Magnolia Talent Program.
-- 2024.12: One paper is accepted by ICASSP 2025.
+- 2024.12: One paper was accepted by ICASSP 2025.
 - 2024.10: I receive funding from Science and Technology Commission of Shanghai Municipality.
 - 2024.08: I receive funding from National Natural Science Foundation of China.
 - 2024.07: One paper is accepted by IEEE TIM.